NSS-Cohort-8/Nss-Cohort-8.github.io/README.md

 * Let's do everything on development branch.
 * We will deploy the public folder ONLY to the master branch.
 * BEFORE YOU PUSH TO DEVELOPMENT::: git pull, make sure everything works, then push.

+## On styling
+* We are going to use Bootstrap for the modal on the student page.
+We can use it minimally elsewhere, but prefer bourbon over bootstrap as main styling tool.
+* The index.scss file has the styling for all of the divs currently.
+We can break those out into partials.
+If you want, save an scss file in views with the same name as your div.
+Include it in the index.scss file.
+* Do all of your styling in scss inside of the appropriate div ID to avoid having conflicts with styling.
+I made a div ID that associates with each main div in the appropraiate jade file.
+I linked some colors in index.scss so you can see where to start!
+* Our main philosophy overall will be SIMPLE AND CLEAN.
+Let's use color to make things pop, not distract the user.
+When we are finished with individual divs, we will discuss the layout and styling of the page overall.
+Probably some refactor there.
+* I don't think anyone has experience with Bourbon, so lean on each other!!
+If you see a good resource out there, be sure to share it.